-Prerequisite(s): WLD100- Welding safety/OSHA 10.
+Prerequisite(s): None.
 In this introductory course students will be introduced to the Gas Metal Arc Welding (GMAW) principles, processes and safe practice.
 Through practice and application students will associate GMAW electrode classifications with base metals and joint criteria and build pads of weld beads in the flat and horizontal positions.
 Students will produce basic GMAW welds on selected weld joints and perform visual inspection of welds for quality and tolerance.

-Ŧ WLD 155 GMAW 2 4 SCH
+∓ WLD 155 GMAW Advanced